shazadan/monstera/README.md

 # monstera
-A python library to handle boilerplate machine learning tasks
+A python library to handle boilerplate machine learning tasks that I encounter.

 ## Dependencies